ssk-d/fireflutter/README.md

 # Chat

+(Revised on Dec 30, 2020)

 If you are looking for a package that support a complete chat functionality, fireflutter is for you.
 Unlike other sample (tutorial) code on the Internet, it has really complete features like

-- listing my room list (chat list or friend list).
+- Listing my room list (chat list or friend list).
-- group chat
+- Listening my room events globally ( or only in chat room list ).
+- Group chat (It can be one and one chat ).
-- creating chat room with one user or multip users.
+- Creating chat room with one user or multip users.
-- adding user.
-- blocking user.
+- Adding a user(or multiple users) to existing room.
-- search user.
+- Blocking user.
-- sending photo
-- changing settings of the room like room title update.
+- Changing settings of the room like room title update.
-- and much more.
+- And much more.

 ## Preview of chat functionality

-- All chat functionality works on user login.
-That means, to use chat, the user must logged in.
+- User must login to use chat functionalities.
 - Most of chat related methods throw permission error when a user tries something that is not permitted.
-- To use chat functionality, `openProfile` option of `ff.init()` must be set to access user's displayName and photoURL.
+- ~~To use chat functionality, `openProfile` option of `ff.init()` must be set to access user's displayName and photoURL.~~ TODO: https://github.com/thruthesky/fireflutter/issues/24

 ## Firestore structure of chat